brianbader/fantasylineup/README.md

 # fantasylineup
 Code to optimize fantasy lineup with the ability for restrictions (currently for FanDuel).
-Essentially, this solves a variant of the knapsack problem.
+Essentially, this solves a variant of the knapsack problem using linear programming.

 Code currently follows the FanDuel structure: D, K, WR, WR, WR, RB, RB, TE, QB